jiyauppal/Charity-Chain---A-Charity-System-using-Blockchain/README.md

 ## Requirements Of Projects
 >Solidity Web3
-Solidity provides Inheritance properties in contracts including multiple level inheritance properties.
+-Solidity provides Inheritance properties in contracts including multiple level inheritance properties.
+>Metamask
+-To have an easy-to-use and secure wallet service, the platform connects to users' MetaMask automatically.
+>HTML, CSS and JavaScript
+-These technologies provide frontend on the application.
+>Ganache
+-Ganache provides the GUI-based local Ethereum blockchain development environment to deploy and test contracts.